lsst-dm/dmtn-175/index.rst

       This operation will create a `~lsst.pipe.base.QuantumGraph` if one does not exist, but does not require the campaign to have a pipeline if it has a `~lsst.pipe.base.QuantumGraph` (which thus must have been imported).

       High-level interfaces like this method and subcommand should always invoke `prep` before actually running any quanta (but after creating the `~lsst.pipe.base.QuantumGraph`, if one does not exist).
-      This ensures that the output ``RUN``-type collection exists and that any provenance datasets it holds are consistent with the current configuration and environment.
+      This ensures that the output `~lsst.daf.butler.CollectionType.RUN`-type collection exists and that any provenance datasets it holds are consistent with the current configuration and environment.
       We also need a lower-level interface (at least in Python; *maybe* on the command-line, too, perhaps as a completely different executable) that instead *assumes* that `collections.current_run` exists and holds the right provenance datasets, for use by e.g. batch jobs that just want to run some already-exising quanta, but it's important that those interfaces are only called by higher-level code that itself ensures that `prep` is called appropriately.

-      Option groups:
+      Running a pipeline does *not* re-resolve any resolved overall-input `DatasetRefs<lsst.daf.butler.DatasetRef>` embedded in the `~lsst.pipe.base.QuantumGraph`, and hence it ignores `collections.inputs` entirely unless the graph is being [re]built or explicitly refreshed.
+      Embedded inputs `DatasetRefs<lsst.daf.butler.DatasetRef>` that correspond to intermediates that are being regenerated (i.e. their quanta are not being skipped) *are* re-resolved before that quantum is executed, in order to pick up datasets produced since execution began.

+      **Option groups:**

       - :ref:`opts-campaign`
       - :ref:`opts-pipeline`
       - :ref:`opts-collections`
       - :ref:`opts-execution`
+      - :ref:`opts-discrepancies`

+      **Sequencing:**

+      Can be run at any time, can create a new campaign if one does not exist, and can edit the campaign's collections and/or pipeline.
+      Will create a `~lsst.pipe.base.QuantumGraph` if one does not exist.

+      If both of these are present and are potentially discrepant, :option:`--refresh`, :option:`--rebuild`, or a :ref:`discrepancy resolution option<opts-discrepancies>` must be provided.

-   .. py::method:: pop(n: int = 0, **kwargs)
+   .. py:method:: pop(n: int = 0, **kwargs)

-      Drop existing ``RUN``-type collections from the campaign and redefine its ``CHAINED`` collection (if one exists) accordingly.
+      Drop existing `~lsst.daf.butler.CollectionType.RUN`-type collections from the campaign and redefine its `~lsst.daf.butler.CollectionType.CHAINED` collection (if one exists) accordingly.

       This method corresponds directly to the ``pop`` subcommand: